 Powering Energy Efficiency & Impacts Framework project:

-The PEEIF project was one of three awarded by the U.S. Department of Energy and the tool created is hoped to become a model replicated across the state and nation.
+The PEEIF project was one of three awarded nationally by the U.S. Department of Energy and the framework tool created is desired to become a model that can be replicated across the state and nation.

 Project Partners Include: